dingchaoz/mentorship_plan/interview_prep_resources.md

-Actual questions in Machine Learning Design
+Actual questions in Machine Learning Design:

 Q1:How would you design a system to identify the best photographs in a set of photographs?
 Explain your choices and what is needed to accomplish this task.

 Q2: You have two algo, A1 and A2 that can predict if an image is a best shot.
 How do you decide which one is better.

+Q3:

 - ### Stats: